SteVwonder/dark-veil/README.md

 ## Example Output

-The script generates a plot showing the probability distribution for each combination of dice and rolls:
+The script generates a plot showing the probability distribution for each combination of dice and actions:

 ![Dark Veil Probability Distribution](dark-veil.png)